jimenezjose/ElectricGoKart/README.md

 # ElectricGoKart
-How to make an Arduino go-kart [In Progress]
+How to make an Arduino Go Kart

 ## Video Demos: